 A clear and well thought out brand strategy will help you attract and keep your ideal customers.
-Branding isn't just designing a logo and sticking to a colour scheme, it's in everything you do from your name, logo, website, blog, social media platforms, tone of voice, photography, email signature, the way you answer the phone - even the events you participate in and people who you collaborate with.
+Branding isn't just designing a logo and sticking to a colour scheme, it's in everything you do; from your name, logo, website, blog, social media platforms, tone of voice, photography, email signature, the way you answer the phone - even the events you participate in and people whom you collaborate with.

 With help from our incredible guest experts, navigate the world of branding and build yourself a strong message, so you can clearly express what you stand for and define the impression you give your audience.

 - What branding is, and all of the ways in which you can incorporate branding into your business

 - What the importance of defining your purpose and brand strategy

 - How to use storytelling with effective copywriting to feed into your brand journey

 - The importance of authenticity; how staying true to your passion will reduce the stress